 If a student accumulates a total of ten (10) absences (excused or unexcused) per semester in any course, the student will be placed on "Academic Probation" for that course.
 A meeting will be scheduled with the parents/guardians, student, and principal (or designee) to create a Success Plan to improve attendance and academic performance for the remainder of the semester.
 Students will continue to attend the course and submit all coursework.
 At the end of the semester, any course completed by a student on Academic Probation will be reviewed by a school committee.
 The school committee will make the final determination if course credit will be awarded to the student.

 JREC Attendance Policy

-High school students taking Kirkwood classes at one of Kirkwood's Regional Education Centers will be held to the Kirkwood Community College attendance policy.
-Absences that result from participation in your high school or
+High school students taking Kirkwood classes at one of Kirkwood's Regional Education Centers will be held to the Kirkwood Community College's attendance policy.

 BUS RULES